Building a Successful Automated Functional Testing Strategy

-Automated functional testing is when software is used to execute scripted test cases on a software application.
+Automated functional testing executes scripted test cases on a software application.
 For example, your application might have a registration form with a multiple-choice question.
 A script could automate each answer to ensure it works.
 When the outcomes don’t match the script, they are flagged for review.
-In this case, it’s a huge time saver and also reduces cost.
+It’s a huge time saver and also reduces cost.

 When it comes to automating functional testing processes, the costs are tangible but the net present value also includes many intangible factors.
 We said earlier that automation has the most value in situations where you can develop an automated test suite and then execute it many times.
 You can dramatically expand test coverage while maintaining the same labor cost.
 And expanding test coverage translates directly into benefits the CFO will understand.

-Let’s take an example of a mobile application where we’ll calculate cost of automated functional testing and manual testing.
+Let’s take an example of a mobile application for which we’ll calculate the cost of automated functional testing and manual testing.
 The example calculations are based on the following assumptions:

-- Test set-up time of each device: 5 minutes.
-It includes the removal of an old version of an application, installation of new APK, cleaning the memory card if necessary, cleaning the content database, reboot of the device.
+- Test set-up time for each device: 5 minutes.
+It includes the removal of the old version of an application, installation of new APK, cleaning the memory card if necessary, cleaning the content database, and reboot of the device.

-- Number of test cases is 200.
+- The number of test cases is 200.
 Each test case takes on average about 15 seconds to execute.
 In total it takes 50 minutes to run all the test cases on each device.

-- Number of application variants is 5.
-There are different application variants for Smartphones and Tablets as well as country variations.
+- The number of application variants is 5.
+There are different application variants for smartphones and tablets as well as country variations.

 - There are on an average 4 bugs found (out of 200 test cases) on every test run on every device.
 Every bug is reported with the detailed use case, application version, device specification (make, model, OS version), take a screenshot of the error and save the logs.
 Reporting of the bugs takes 40 minutes.